corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 {{< /tabs >}}

 Every package should exist in only one CorDapp.
-If this is not the case, the discovery process is unable to determine which CorDapp to use and you are likely to see the exception: `There is more than one CorDapp containing the package`.
+If this is not the case, the discovery process is unable to determine which CorDapp to use and you are likely to see the exception `There is more than one CorDapp containing the package`.
 For instance, if you have two CorDapps containing the packages `net.corda.examples.obligation.contracts` and `net.corda.examples.obligation.flows`, you will get this error if you specify the package `net.corda.examples.obligation`.

 {{< note >}}
 If you have any CorDapp code (such as flows, contracts, or states) that is only used by the tests and located in the same test module, it now won’t be discovered.
-You need to move them to the main module of one of your CorDapps or create a new, separate CorDapp (if you don't want a production CorDapp to contain this code).
+You need to move them to the main module of one of your CorDapps or create a new separate CorDapp (if you don't want a production CorDapp to contain this code).

 {{< /note >}}